"I have found it very stimulating."

 "It has been a big change leaving my work in the NHS, but a very good one."

 "My female partner is also a Circuit Judge.
-In my experience, I have found the bar and the judiciary to be extremely accepting of each of us."
+I have found the bar and the judiciary to be extremely accepting."

 "The interview is challenging.
-The questions are probing.
 However, the style and atmosphere is designed to put the candidate at ease."

 "There is no reason why it should not be the norm for solicitors to become circuit judges."